Which Type of Pipe is Better: ST52 Seamless or Welded?

 • Construction → welded pipes for structural columns, beams, and framework members

-• Oil and gas → seamless for pressure-rated flow lines and wellhead connections
+• Oil and gas → seamless for pressure-rated flow lines and wellhead connections; welded for lower-pressure infrastructure

-• Engineering plants → both types, depending on system pressure and criticality
+• Engineering plants → both types, depending on system pressure rating and failure consequence at each specific connection point

 Advantages of ST52 Seamless Pipes